 This is The Ellen DeGeneres Show.
 I am Ellen DeGeneres.
 My name is there, my name is there, my name is on underwear.

 We have had a lot of conversations over the last few weeks about the show, our workplace, and what we want for the future.
 We have made the necessary changes and today we are starting a new chapter.

 Today we’re starting a new chapter. pic.twitter.com/PvpZXnXLv5— Ellen DeGeneres (@TheEllenShow) September 21, 2020

-Now, some former employees of hers have responded to her apology and they are furious.
+Former employees of hers responded to the apology and they weren’t happy.